awsdocs/amazon-rds-user-guide/doc_source/Appendix.SQLServer.CommonDBATasks.Agent.md

 As a managed service, RDS is restricted from running procedures that access the Windows registry\.
 When you use SSMS, it tries to run a process \(`xp_regread`\) for which RDS isn't authorized\.

 **Note**
-On RDS for SQL Server, you can delete only SQL Server Agent jobs that were created by the same login\.
+On RDS for SQL Server, only members of the sysadmin role are allowed to update or delete jobs owned by a different login\.

 **To delete a SQL Server Agent job**
 + Run the following T\-SQL statement: